 The urban style freeway of I-43 advances north through Glendale along an expressway originally built for U.S. 141.
 Continuing through the northern suburb villages of Fox Point, River Hills and Bayside, Interstate 43 leaves the Milwaukee area for Saukville and the split with Wis 57.
 There the freeway turns east by Port Washington to run along the west shore of Lake Michigan to Sheboygan and Manitowoc.

-The rural freeway veers away from the lake through northern Manitowoc County to enter Brown County and the Green Bay metropolitan area.
+The rural freeway leads away from the lake through northern Manitowoc County to enter Brown County and the Green Bay metropolitan area.
 Once at Bellevue, I-43 curves northeast than west as part a belt route with Wis 172 and I-41 encircling Green Bay.
 The final stretch traverses industrial and wetland areas along the southern periphery of Green Bay itself, including the high level Leo Frigo Bridge across the Fox River.

 - 1003-10-79 – I-43 Interchange Off Alignment – Summer 2018 to Fall 2019.